datamagic2020/Install-dlib/README.md

 Complete video guide : https://youtu.be/ot6LWpZjTXo

 ### If you are installing dlib on python 3.7 or 3.8
-Then download whl file from this repository and use it it install the dlib
+Then download whl file from this repository and follow below episode to install it - https://youtu.be/AUJKdehF2ZA